yann-rzd/PurrFinder/README.md

 Reciplease is written in Swift 5 and supports iOS 13.0+.
 Built with Xcode 14.

 ## 🍀 Architecture
-This application is developed according to the [MVC](https://medium.com/@joespinelli_6190/mvc-model-view-controller-ef878e2fd6f5) architecture.
+This application is developed according to the [MVVM](https://medium.com/@abhilash.mathur1891/mvvm-in-ios-swift-aa1448a66fb4) architecture.

 ## 🛠 Dependencies
-To save recipe for offline use [CoreData](https://developer.apple.com/documentation/coredata) and [Alamofire](https://github.com/Alamofire/Alamofire) for an elegant HTTP Networking in Swift.
+To authenticate the use and management of accounts I use [Firebase Authtication](https://firebase.google.com/docs/auth?hl=fr).
+To save and provide data in real time I use [Firestore](https://firebase.google.com/docs/firestore?hl=fr) and [Storage](https://firebase.google.com/docs/storage?hl=fr).
+To make network calls I use [Alamofire](https://github.com/Alamofire/Alamofire) for an elegant HTTP Networking in Swift.
 I use [CocoaPods](https://cocoapods.org) as dependency manager.

 ## 🕵️ How to test